No-Fault Divorce versus Fault-Based Divorce Union County, NJ

 Making the ultimate decision to divorce can be a difficult one, but it is also the first of many important decisions that need to be made during the divorce process.
-You will also need to decide exactly what kind of divorce to pursue, either a no-fault based divorce, or a fault-based divorce.
+You will also need to decide exactly what kind of divorce to pursue, either a no-fault based divorce or a fault-based divorce.

 Many different factors need to be considered when making this decision, as each type of divorce has its own advantages and disadvantages.
 The Law Office of Edward S. Cooper is prepared to guide you through this process, and advise you on the many different aspects, requirements, and benefits of these different grounds for divorce.

-At our law office, we have extensive experience helping clients across Linden, Elizabeth, Summit, Westfield, and the greater Union County area to successfully, quickly, and favorably resolve their divorce and all its related issues including child custody, child support, asset and debt division, and alimony.
+At our law office, we have extensive experience helping clients across Linden, Elizabeth, Summit, Westfield, and the greater Union County area to successfully, quickly, and favorably resolve their divorce and all its related issues including child custody, child support, asset, and debt division, and alimony.
 We believe in working closely with each of our clients, and that by truly understanding their unique needs and concerns in any divorce, we can best resolve their divorce in the manner that works for them.

-No Fault Divorce Lawyer Westfield, NJ
+No-Fault Divorce Lawyer Westfield, NJ

-The first type of divorce available to New Jersey residents is that of a no-fault divorce.
+The first type of divorce available to New Jersey residents is that of no-fault divorce.
 A no-fault divorce is pursued when there are no grounds for your divorce, rather you simply believe your marriage can no longer work.
-In order to file for a New Jersey no-fault divorce, you and your spouse must have lived in the state for 12 consecutive months prior to filing for your divorce, have experienced “irreconcilable differences” in your marriage for at least 6 moths, and have no reason to believe those irreconcilable differences can be resolved.
+In order to file for a New Jersey no-fault divorce, you and your spouse must have lived in the state for 12 consecutive months prior to filing for your divorce, have experienced “irreconcilable differences” in your marriage for at least 6 months, and have no reason to believe those irreconcilable differences can be resolved.

 Irreconcilable differences is an important legal term, and can include almost any disagreement held between you and your spouse which you believe warrants a divorce; from disagreements over having children or how to raise them, to simply the difference that you want to divorce, and your spouse does not.